MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-operations.md

 3. Select **Settings**.
 4. Enter the Administrator password.
 The Setup screen appears.
 If the device isn't domain-joined, the local administrative account (username "Admin") will be used by default.
 The default password for this account is 'sfb'.
 Change this password as soon as possible.
 If the machine is domain-joined, you can sign in with an appropriately privileged domain account.
 5. Select **Windows Settings** in the left column.
 6. Log in to the desktop with your administrative credentials.
-You'll have the necessary privileges to manage the device.
+You have the necessary privileges to manage the device.
 7. Perform the necessary administrative tasks.
 8. Restart the machine when you're finished.